matt-filion/s3-db/README.md

 ```

 # Release Notes

+## Latest Update v1.0.21
+Removing Q dependency in favor of ES6 built in promises which is what the AWS SDK will also fall back on.
+Shrinks the deployed size slightly.
+Also removed test folder and moved into a separate project (not yet committed) to a repository.)
+Executed some performance tests to get an idea for general code performance on a remote machine vs. lambda for very small file sizes.

 ## Latest Update v1.0.19
 Recently added a few more API's onto the returned records to allow easier promise chaining.
 No need to keep track of the bucket, as long as you have the record you will be able to .save(), .reload() or .delete() it.